Art at the Center Fall 2020 Virtual Show

 How the Show Works

-Three times per year the Community Center Foundation Board and the volunteer Art Committee host a new Art at the Center show focusing on local artists.
+Three times per year the Nederland Community Center and the volunteer Art Committee host a new Art at the Center show focusing on local artists.
 Nederland area artists are invited to participate via newspaper ads, word of mouth and requests to local galleries.
 A panel then selects the pieces that will be displayed for the next show.
-Generally, within ten days, after the show has been hung on the Community Center walls, the Community Center Foundation Board organizes a free Wine and Cheese Open House event for the community honoring the featured artists.
+Generally, within ten days, after the show has been hung on the Community Center walls, the Community Center organizes a reception for the community honoring the featured artists.
 Artists are encouraged to attend to answer questions and speak about their work.
 Local musicians provide ambiance.
-Nederland restaurants, liquor stores and grocers donate some portion of the delicious food and wine.
+Often, Nederland restaurants, liquor stores and grocers donate some portion of the delicious food and wine.
 At each open house, “Best in Show” awards are given in the categories of painting, photography and a third category that includes fiber art, jewelry and sculpture.
 The art then remains on display for 3-4 months for all Community Center visitors to enjoy.
 Local artists have been very involved and enthusiastic about submitting their work, without which we could not have such exciting art shows.

-- Artists may bring up to 6 ready-to-hang 2-dimensional pieces no smaller than 12” x 12″ framed.
-We are also now accepting ready-to-hang fiber art (any size larger than 12”x12”) and a limited amount of jewelry and small pottery pieces for a glass case display.
+- Artists may submit up to 6 ready-to-hang 2-dimensional pieces no smaller than 12” x 12″ framed.
+We also accept a limited amount of jewelry, small pottery pieces, or sculpture for a glass case display.
 Artists may submit up to 6 pieces of these types of art.

-- All pieces must be original works of art (e.g. no prints of a painting).
+- All pieces must be original works of art.

 - Art work needs to be dropped off at the Community Center during the specified times or alternate arrangements can be made by calling us.